This website uses cookies to give you a better experience. For more information on why we use cookies, please read our cookie policy

 The fund will support the growing outreach programme through the creation of a mobile and flexible project space.
 This will allow the organisation to work with local partners to provide creative opportunities for under-represented communities in Hastings.

-Hastings Contemporary will build a mobile creative space that champions everyday creativity, enabling local people to enjoy all kinds of art.
-Made in consultation with local organisations and communities, the shared space will be designed by an artist or architect to be eye-catching and multifunctional.
+Hastings Contemporary has built a mobile creative space that champions everyday creativity, enabling local people to enjoy all kinds of art.
+Made in consultation with local organisations and communities, the shared space has been co-designed by artist Kieren Reed and Studio Hardie to be eye-catching and multifunctional.
 It will be a platform for local people to come together and be creative, to make art, to play and to have fun.
-It will also include catering facilities to enable projects to relieve food poverty and occasional commercial pop-ups.

 The aim is to create a long-term asset that will increase opportunities for local people to enjoy culture.
 Working together with local communities (for example residents in Hollington, Tressell and Broomgrove, young people and the local fishing community) they will identify how best to animate this flexible space.
 They will then work with local partners to fundraise for an exciting programme of creative activities.